This article explains how to connect a SIRIS to a VMware hypervisor.

 Next, specify your ESX Hypervisor Options.

-- If you are connecting to a vCenter Managed environment, you will be prompted for a Host Address, Offload Method, Datastore and Network Adapter, as shown in Figure 4.
+- If you are connecting to a vCenter Managed environment, you will be prompted for a Data Center, Cluster, Host Address, Offload Method, Datastore, and Network Adapter, as shown in Figure 4.

-- If you are connecting to a standalone environment or a vCenter cluster, you will be prompted for a Cluster, Host, Datastore, and Network Adapter.
+- If you are connecting to a standalone environment, you will be prompted for an Offload Method, Datastore, and Network Adapter.

 When adding a Datastore, specify a location to store the virtual machine during ESXi virtualization and screenshot verification.
 This can be a different datastore than where the virtual SIRIS appliance virtual machine is located.
 The datastore should have enough space to hold the .vswap file for each ESXi virtualization.
 Each .vswap file is equal to the amount of memory allocated to the virtual machine.